bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

           register: vpc_info
      ```

-     The task gets the AWS VPC facts for your VPC.
+     The following task will fail the molecule testing if no AWS VPC is found.

       ```yaml
        - name: Fail if the VPC does not exist